marcusfooo/CZ2001_Sequence_Alignment/README.md

 Before a search, the tail, head and body windows are sequentially checked with the target before an actual character-character search is done.
 If the check fails at any of the 3 searches, the iteration fails, and the pointer is shifted by searching the hash table for a matching window, similar to searching for a bad character in BM.
 If no instances of the window are found, m-w characters can be safely skipped.
 In essence, the pointer perpetually stays in the skipping loop until it finds a target which has matching windows for the tail, head and body.
 Super Hash then does a character-character search instead of the hash-search method to ensure no inaccurate string matches are derived due to hash collisions.
 This considerably reduces the average-case search time as the probability of all 3 windows matching is extremely low, allowing the algorithm to skip through the majority of the target string.

-Super Hash has an average case time complexity of n/m, outperforming state-of-the-art searching algorithms in the average case
+Super Hash has an average case time complexity of n/m, outperforming state-of-the-art searching algorithms in the average case.

 Main.java contains the menu for algorithm selection, as well as times the algorithms.